-Ongoing timely, transparent, clear, and accessible communication will be critical to the success of this resumption of on-campus operations plan.
+Ongoing timely, transparent, clear, and accessible communication are critical to the success of this resumption of on-campus operations plan.
 In this context, our guiding principle is that we cannot over-communicate, particularly when implementing a plan of this scale, and we recognize that all stakeholders need to be "on the same page" with expectations.
-Communication will therefore involve multiple platforms and approaches, and the University's existing communication infrastructure to support this plan is robust.
+Communication therefore involves multiple platforms and approaches, and the University's existing communication infrastructure to support this plan is robust.